webhintio/hint/packages/hint/docs/contributor-guide/getting-started/pull-requests.md

 ### Step 7: Send the pull request

 Now you’re ready to send the pull request.
-Go to your `sonarwhal` fork and then follow the [GitHub documentation][github pr docs] on how to send a pull request.
+Go to your `webhint` fork and then follow the [GitHub documentation][github pr docs] on how to send a pull request.